gabrielsoltz/metahub/README.md

 Things you can customize:

 - [lib/config/configuration.py](lib/config/configuration.py): This file contains the default configuration for MetaHub.
-You can change the default filters, the default output modes, and more.
+You can change the default filters, the default output modes, the environment definitions, and more.

+- [lib/config/impact.py](lib/config/impact.py): This file contains the values and it's weights for the impact formula criteria.
+You can modify the values and the weights based on your needs.

 - [lib/config/reources.py](lib/config/resources.py): This file contains definitions for every resource type, like which CloudTrail events to look for.

-- [lib/config/impact.py](lib/config/impact.py): This file contains the definitions for the impact criteria and their values.

 # Run with Python